Rail transport in Great Britain: Reorganisation and privatisation

-Rail subsidies have increased from £bn in 1992–93 to £bn in 2015–16 (in current prices), although subsidy per journey has fallen from £ per journey to £ per journey.
-However, this masks great regional variation, as in 2014–15 funding varied from "£1.41 per passenger journey in England to £6.51 per journey in Scotland and £8.34 per journey in Wales."
+Rail subsidies increased from £bn in 1992–93 to £bn in 2015–16 (in current prices), although subsidy per journey fell from £ per journey to £ per journey.
+However, this masked great regional variation, as in 2014–15 funding varied from "£1.41 per passenger journey in England to £6.51 per journey in Scotland and £8.34 per journey in Wales."

 The public image of rail travel was severely damaged by a series of significant accidents after privatisation.
 These included the Hatfield accident, caused by a rail fragmenting due to the development of microscopic cracks.
-Following this, the rail infrastructure company Railtrack imposed over 1,200 emergency speed restrictions across its network and instigated an extremely costly nationwide track replacement programme.
-The consequent severe operational disruption to the national network and the company's spiralling costs set in motion a series of events which resulted in the collapse of the company and its replacement with Network Rail, a state-owned, not-for-profit company.
+Following this, the rail infrastructure company Railtrack imposed over 1,200 emergency speed restrictions across its network and instigated a costly nationwide track replacement programme.
+The consequent severe operational disruption to the national network and the company's spiralling costs set in motion a series of events which resulted in the collapse of the company and its replacement with Network Rail, a state-owned "not-for-profit" company, with risks underwritten by the taxpayer.
 According to the European Railway Agency, in 2013 Britain had the safest railways in Europe based on the number of train safety incidents.

-At the end of September 2003, the first part of High Speed 1, a high-speed link to the Channel Tunnel and onward to France and Belgium, was completed, significantly adding to the rail infrastructure of the country.
-The rest of the link, from north Kent to London St Pancras opened in 2007.
+In 2003 the first part of High Speed 1, a high-speed link to the Channel Tunnel and onward to France and Belgium, was completed, significantly adding to the rail infrastructure of the country.
+The rest of the link, from north Kent to London St Pancras, opened in 2007.
 A major programme of remedial work on the West Coast Main Line started in 1997 and finished in 2008.

-In the 2010s, many upgrades are under way, such as Thameslink, Crossrail, the Northern Hub and electrification of the Great Western Main Line.
-Electrification plans for the Midland Main Line and the Transpennine line between Manchester and Leeds have been scaled back.
-Construction of High Speed 2 is underway, with a projected completion date of 2026 for Phase 1 (London to Birmingham) and 2033 for Phase 2.
-A poll of 1,500 adults in Britain in June 2018 showed that 64% support renationalising Britain's railways.
+Since the 2010s, several upgrades have been undertaken, such as Thameslink, Crossrail, the Northern Hub and electrification of the Great Western Main Line.
+Electrification plans for the Midland Main Line and the Transpennine line between Manchester and Leeds were scaled back.
+Construction of High Speed 2 between London and Birmingham began in 2020, and as of 2025 completion is expected sometime beyond 2033.
+Plans to extend the high-speed network to Manchester and Leeds were abandoned on cost grounds between 2021 and 2023.

+A poll of 1,500 adults in Britain in June 2018 showed that 64% supported renationalising Britain's railways.